 We welcome the involvement of parents in their children’s formal education.
 Parent Teacher Meetings will take place each year.
 If it is considered advantageous, or necessary, the Board of Management may call a general meeting of parents on occasions.
 Notice, in writing, of all meetings, will be given at least five days in advance to the children.
 We feel that it is essential, for the good of your child and to keep you abreast of modern trends in education, that you attend these meetings.

-You may make an appointment to meet with your child’s teacher during the school year if you consider necessary.
+You must make an appointment to meet with your child’s teacher during the school year if you consider necessary.
 Teacher may also seek to meet with you, but you are asked not to make impromptu visits to teacher nor to drop casually into the classroom whenever you choose as the teacher will not be able to meet with you.

 Written school reports will be sent to Parents/Guardians at the end of each School Year.